-Recently I was working on an algorithm to detect untagged commercials aired on various TV channels.
+Recently I was working on an algorithm to detect untagged commercials aired on different TV channels.

 The purpose was simple.
 Once a commercial is detected, it can be tagged for later recognition.